Topological Josephson Bifurcation Amplifier: Semiclassical theory

 \subsection{Microscopic model of a topological junction}

 In order to account for topological effects, we calculate the grand potential $U(\delta)$ defined in Eq.~\eqref{eq:UT} by diagonalizing a tight-binding model of a 1D nanowire junction (see Fig.~\ref{fig:tb} for a sketch of the model).
-As this model has been extensively reviewed in the literature, see e.g. Ref.~[\onlinecite{cayao2018}], we limit ourselves to providing a brief description of the parameters that appear in the model.
+As this model has been extensively reviewed in the literature, see e.g. Ref.~[\onlinecite{cayao2018}], we limit ourselves to providing a brief description.

-We consider a one-dimensional tight-binding chain of spinful fermions.
-Electrons can hop between lattice sites with a spin-independent nearest-neighbor tunneling amplitude $t$ and, due to spin-orbit coupling, a spin-flip tunneling amplitude $\alpha$.
-Using parameters relevant to InAs nanowires~\cite{aguado2017}, we take $t=25$~meV and $\alpha=t/10 \sim 2.5$~meV (corresponding to a lattice constant $a=10$~nm and an electronic effective mass $m^*=0.016 m_e$, with $m_e$ the bare electron mass).
-We take throughout the proximity-induced $s$-wave superconducting gap to be $\Delta=0.9$~meV.